 The operations we can perform on singly linked lists are insertion, deletion and traversal.

-- Doubly Linked List : In a doubly linked list, each node contains two links the first link points to the previous node and the next link points to the next node in the sequence.
+In a doubly linked list, each node contains a data part and two addresses, one for the previous node and one for the next node.

-- Circular Linked List : In the circular linked list the last node of the list contains the address of the first node and forms a circular chain.
+In circular linked list the last node of the list holds the address of the first node hence forming a circular chain.

 We will learn about all the 3 types of linked list, one by one, in the next tutorials.
 So click on Next button, let's learn more about linked lists.